 Why phase out this feature?

-• Product experience: The Server Agent had poor support for many configurations (autoscale, AMIs, network setups, etc.), and installation was confusing.
+Product experience: The Server Agent provided poor support for various configurations (autoscale, AMIs, network setups, etc.), and the installation process was confusing.

 What's replacing this?

-Going forwards, Vanta will do what we do best: we'll integrate with standard industry tools.
+Going forward, Vanta will do what we do best: we'll integrate with standard industry tools.
 We already integrate many tools on the Vulnerabilities page, and we'll add more over time.

 For AWS users, we've already introduced an AWS Inspector integration.
 It's built-in to AWS, takes a few minutes to set up, and directly replaces the Server Agent's functionality.